Listening Through Our Five Senses

 Stroking a pet can bring certain emotions to pet owners and can possibly be a calming influence in conversations.
 Receiving a tender touch from another human being can evoke lots of powerful emotions as well.
 Leveraging the power of touch can be very powerful especially for parents with young children.
 When we communicate that we are listening to our young kids through physical touch, we create a huge amount of psychological safety (this aspect is intangible).
 As a parent, I’ve lost count of the number of times I have demonstrated that I’m listening to my kids by simply holding their hands, touching their faces, massaging their arms and shoulders etc. I have also learnt to calm my kids down by stroking their arms, stroking their backs, brushing my hands on their hair.
 This way of communication has worked marvelously for me since I started practicing.
 Touch is a key listening tool in parenting.

-In summary: Have you considered how the global shift to more virtual meetings has amplified the need to listen well?
+In summary: Have we considered how the global shift to more virtual meetings has amplified the need to listen well?
 To increase in leadership effectiveness and personal performance, we can practice tuning into our five senses.
 By paying attention to our senses, we can be more aware of our emotional state and become more effective as listeners.

 Written by Victor Seet